Everest Base Camp Small Group Trek 2023, 2024

 Sagarmatha National Park, a UNESCO World Heritage site, has been home to endangered animals and birds for years.
 During your Everest Base Camp hike, you'd walk through the deep forests, the natural habitat of unique animals like Red Panda and Snow Leopard.
 If you're fond of birds, it would be a pleasant bird-watching hike for you.

 Note: Tourists no longer have to issue TIMS cards to trek in the Everest region.
 However, there's a requirement for a Khumbu Pasang Lhamu Rural Municipality entry permit to enter the Khumbu region for NRs.
-2000 for all nationalities except for Nepalese.
+2000 (~ USD 20) for all nationalities except for Nepalese.

 The mesmerizing mountain views on the route

-The Everest Base Camp Small Group Trekking trail in itself is a work of art.
-The more you ascend in altitude, the more precise will be the enchanting views of the region's mountain peaks.
+The Everest Base Camp Hiking trail in itself is a work of art.
+The more you ascend altitude, the more precise the enchanting views of the region's mountain peaks will be.
 The glorious mountain sunrise you get to witness from the highest point of the trek, Kala Patthar, is a lifetime opportunity.
 The golden hues perfectly decorate the full face of Mt.
 Everest, along with the surrounding mountains.

 ItineraryTrip day to day detail itinerary